Research Resources, Notes, & WordPress Hints

 Other Family History-related Sites

-- KesslerFamilyHistoryBlog.com This site is the location for comments posted by others about the family history content and associated responses.
+• KesslerFamilyHistoryBlog.com This site is the location for comments posted by others about the family history content and associated responses.

-- FairchildFamilyHistory.Wordpress.Com Family history of my mother’s side of the family.
+• FairchildFamilyHistory.Wordpress.Com Family history of my mother’s side of the family.
 The Fairchild’s immigrated to the colony of Connecticut in 1640, only 20 years after the Pilgrims faced their ordeal a little farther north in Plymouth, Massachusetts.
 Includes important historical context including Revolutionary and Civil wars, how and why families migrated, and other interesting genealogical elements.

-- RykoskiFamilyHistory.Wordpress.com Family history of my wife’s maternal family.
+• RykoskiFamilyHistory.Wordpress.com Family history of my wife’s maternal family.
 It includes a historical perspective of Poland in the mid-to-late 1800s and the Locust Point area of Baltimore.

 Research Notes

-1. I have been working on the Kessler Family Manuscript since 2009, when my brother Ed passed.
+1. I have been working on the Kessler Family History since 2009, when my brother Ed passed.
 He had the genealogy ‘bug’ for many years, before the advent of computers and online resources.
 He wrote letters and used the telephone to obtain information, and he made solid inroads.
 I have tried to carry on from where he left off.

-2. The manuscript is organized into chapters for each of Andreas’ children and associated pages about their descendants.
+2. The family history is organized into chapters for each of Andreas’ children and associated pages about their descendants.
 The pages contain information from correspondence with my brother and facts and information obtained through the Internet and some published documents which I have in my possession.
 Each chapter includes a table listing husband/wife and children with as much factual data (birth, death, marriage, etc.) as could be located about them.

 3. This data is also included in a detailed genealogical database that I maintain on Ancestry.com (Kessler-FairchildFamilyTree(2018.1)) and in FamilyTreeMaker.
 If anyone wants a GED file to import into their own software, just let me know.

-4. In order to make the manuscript more than just a repository of names, events and dates, in some cases I added historical context, especially for older generations where little is known.
+4. In order to make the family history more than just a repository of names, events and dates, in some cases I added historical context, especially for older generations where little is known.
 For generations where I or others have memories, I added what I and those who shared with me can remember.

 5. I also added information about “maternal ancestry” to communicate information that was available about the female lineage.
 This is more challenging since female records were historically less common and more difficult to locate.